Computing Isomorphisms between Products of Supersingular Elliptic Curves: Introduction

-First Section~\ref{sec:background} describes the background on Deuring correspondence, products of supersingular elliptic curves and efficient representations of isogenies.
+Section~\ref{sec:background} recalls background material.
 We state our main results in Section~\ref{sc:main}.
-In Section~\ref{sec:tools}, we develop theoretical and computational tools that will be required in the main algorithms.
+In Section~\ref{sec:tools}, we develop computational tools that will be required in the main algorithms.
 Section~\ref{sec:algo_isom} is devoted to the computation of isomorphisms between products of supersingular elliptic curves provided that we know their endomorphism rings.